freedogski/Base-Score-Helper/Base_Score_Helper_bookmarklet_Readme.md

-# Paste\_WORKING\_Judge\_Click\_in\_console.js
+# BaseScore\_Helper\_Bookmarklet\_ReadMe

 ## Overview

-This script enhances the Judge Click scoring interface by automatically detecting and summing the **top three left-side score inputs** in real time.
+This bokkmarklet enhances the Judge Click scoring interface by automatically detecting and summing the **top three left-side score inputs** in real time.
 It displays the live calculated **Base Score** in a draggable floating panel.
 It is optimized to be pasted into the **browser console**, supports toggle hotkeys, and does not require any extensions.

 ---